 3. Indicate Type of Applicant: IFQ Permit Holder, IPQ Permit Holder, or a Community Representative.
 Select only one per application.

 4. Identify the CR crab fishery, IFQ amount, and IPQ amount for which the exemption is requested.
 Select one or more of the listed CR crab fisheries.
-NMFS will only exempt the IFQ and IPQ specified on the Inseason Application from the regional delivery requirements.
+NMFS will only exempt the IFQ and IPQ specified on the inseason notice from the regional delivery requirements.

 AFFIDAVIT